mirage/mirage-www/tmpl/cow-introduction.md

           (Ast.IdLid (_loc, "list")))))
 }}

-!!!!Quotations in Cow

-In Cow, each web language has is own quotation.
-Inside a quotation, the user can write any valid code of the embedded language, and use anti-quotations to call back some OCaml code.
-By default, values produced by anti-quotations should be of the same type than the quotations they are embedded into.
-For example, for HTML:
+In Cow, each web syntax registers its own quotation, within which a user can write any valid code of the embedded language, and use anti-quotations to call back into OCaml code.
+Values produced by anti-quotations should be of the same type as the quotations they are embedded in.
+Below is an example of an HTML quotation:

 {{
 let world : Html.t = <:html< "World" >>
 let html = <:html< <h1>Hello $world$!</h1> >>
 }}

-Here, quotations will be expanded to values of type `Html.t` (the type will be enforced by the quotation expander, so the type constraint are not necessary), and `$world$` makes the assumption than `home` is of type `Html.t` as well; this will be checked at compile-time, after the pre-processing step.
+Here, quotations will be expanded to values of type `Html.t` (the type annotiation is provided for clarity, and is usually inferred automatically).

-It is also possible to give some hints to the quotation expander to tell him what is the expected type of a given anti-quotation; in this case, the expander will introduce the right casts in the generated code.
-This hints appears as prefix of the anti-quotations; the usual ones are `$str:...$` for strings, `$int:...$` and `$flo:...$` for numerals and `$list:...$` for lists.
+It is possible to give hints to the quotation expander about the expected type of a given anti-quotation.
+The hints appear as a prefix of the anti-quotations; the usual ones are `$str:...$` for strings, `$int:...$` and `$flo:...$` for numerals and `$list:...$` for lists.
-For example, the preceding example should be rewritten as :
+The preceding example could thus be written as :

 {{
 let world = "world"